jmazzi/crypt_keeper/README.md

 * PostgresSQL PGP
  * PGP also uses a random initialization vector which means it generates unique output each time you encrypt plaintext.
 Although the database can be searched by performing row level decryption and comparing the plaintext, it will not be able to use an index.
 A scope or batch is suggested when searching.

+* PostgresSQL Raw
+ * PostgreSQL's Raw Encryption does not use or uses a non-random initial vector which means it is less securer but better for searching.

 ## How the search interface is used

 ```ruby